ndsurgenor/moonshot/README.md

 ![Home](docs/fts-home.png)

 - Signed-out users will see a welcome message displayed as the page's header
-- Signed-in users will see feed filters and a desciption as the page's header
+- Signed-in users will see feed filters and a description as the page's header
-- Both views use the adaptible Photo Feed page which can be called with different filters for different views
+- Both views use the adaptable Photo Feed page which can be called with different filters for different views
-- Anytime the photo feed is called it displays using a reponsive 'masonry' layout and infinite scroll component
+- Anytime the photo feed is called it displays using a responsive 'masonry' layout and infinite scroll component
 - The reusable Asset component is called while photos are loading in the form of a 'loading-dot' animation along with text of 'Loading images...'
 - The Photo Feed page also renders a search bar just below the page header
 - Further filtering is achieved with the Filters component in the signed-in view